mozilla-mobile/sync-strings-action/README.md

 # Sync Strings GitHub Action

 This GitHub Action syncs strings between two checked out copies of an Android project.
-It requires that these projects have a a `l10n.toml` and optionally an `l10n-release.toml` file in their root.
+It requires that these projects have a a `l10n.toml` project configuration.

 Example usage in a _GitHub Workflow_ file:

 ```
-      - name: "Checkout Master Branch"
+      - name: Checkout main branch
-        uses: actions/checkout@v2
+        uses: actions/checkout@v3
         with:
           path: main
-          ref: master
+          ref: main
-      - name: "Checkout Beta Branch"
+      - name: Checkout beta branch
-        uses: actions/checkout@v2
+        uses: actions/checkout@v3
         with:
           path: beta
           ref: releases_v88.0.0

-      - name: "Sync Strings"
+      - name: Sync strings
-        uses: st3fan/sync-strings-action@main
+        uses: mozilla-mobile/sync-strings-action@main
         with:
-          project: android-components
+          toml_path: android-components/l10n.toml
           src: main
-          dst: beta
+          dest: beta
 ```

-This action will `git add` and `git commit` the individual `strings.xml` files that are now or have changed.
-It will only do this in the working copy though - it will not create a PR or push these changes back.
-That can be the responsibility of another _Workflow Step_.
+This action will copy individual `strings.xml` files from `src` to `dest`.
+Adding and committing them to the repository would be the responsibility of another step in the workflow.

-See also the `sync-strings.yml` workflows in android-components and fenix.